sarEbrahimi/content-based-image-retrieval/README.md

   . cv2.HISTCMP_BHATTACHARYYA: Bhattacharyya distance, used to measure the “overlap” between the two histograms.

 <h4>What did we do?</h4>
-  in #findHist implemented a function to capture the color histogram
+  in #findHist implemented a function to capture the color histogram so in #CBIR we just get pictures and compare histograms